SLC

 • Simple facts = Low intrinsic load

-• Complex integration = High intrinsic load
+• Complex integration = High load

-• Must match student's level
+• Must match student level

 • Cannot be eliminated, only optimized